 - Shows you problem areas, which can inform future videos

-Camtasia and Snagit are designed to make creating and sharing training content easier, faster, and more effective.
+Camtasia Editor and Camtasia Snagit are designed to make it easier, faster, and more effective to create and share training content.
 Whether you’re an educator, trainer, or technical communicator, you can scale your knowledge and support different learning styles without needing a background in video production.

 Here’s how each tool helps you create standout training content: